top of page

 A calendar marking the painting schedule and planning around it.

-Final Preparations Before Painters Arrive
+Final Prep Before Painters Arrive

 Final preparations being made before painters arrive.

-• Move any remaining small items or valuables.
+• Move remaining small items or valuables.

-• Secure pets in another area of the home.
+• Secure pets elsewhere in the home.

 Summary